Saucony Freedom ISO 2 Reviewed for Quality Review Facts

 Its brand new ISOKNIT upper offers more targeted breathability and the ISOFIT system wraps around the midfoot area like a sock

 to give a secure fit that adapts to the runner’s movements.
 Reviewers have also stated that these are more true to size than the previous model, which was considered to be too narrow and not offer enough toe space.

 While the company may not be as famous as other brands such as Adidas

 .
-Those who really love that pop of color
+Those who love that pop of color

 can choose either a bright red and black option or a blue with neon citrus lining.

-Though very little information is given about the Freedom ISO 2’s protective features, descriptions suggest that it competently shields certain areas of the foot from everyday elements.
+Though very little information is given about the Freedom ISO 2’s protective features, descriptions suggest that it competently shields certain areas of the foot from familiar elements.
 The crystal rubber outsole protects the rest of the shoe from harsh pavements, and the Everun midsole is expanded further to absorb the impact of each step and reduce the likelihood of long-term injuries.
-Furthermore, the breathability of the shoe’s ISOKNIT upper works to prevent any irritations or infections that may result from excessive sweating.
-It is suggested, however, that this shoe cannot protect the foot from outside wetness.
-The outsole performs poorly on wet terrains, and there is no indication that this shoe’s upper had any kind of water repellency

 Those who are in need of added stabilizing